The Ultimate Guide for Moving to Spain from the UK

 Many people associate the weather in Southern Spain or the Canary Islands with the rest of Spain.
 However, this isn’t comparable.

-Northern Spain has low temperatures, rain and snow during the winter months.
+Northern Spain has low temperatures and rain and snow during the winter months.

 You want to have this in mind if you’re looking for a warmer and sunnier place than the UK.